 Note: Service is limited to the service area at all times.
 All trips must start or end at a campus location; dispatchers cannot schedule rides from one off-campus location to another.

-See ecu.edu/transit then click "Safe Ride" for more information.
+See transit.ecu.edu then click "Safe Ride" for more information.

 How to Ride

 Getting around with SafeRide is easy.